babbage/List-Reload/README.md

 **ContentViewD:**
 Making RowView Equatable and specifying .equatable() within the ForEach enables the use of a subview while still getting the correct lazy loading behaviour of the ForEach: only 18 row bodies are evaluated on initial launch, just the views that are initially dispalyed on the screen.

+**ContentViewE:**
+With RowView Equatable and specifying .equatable() within the ForEach, the correct lazy loading behaviour of the ForEach is still observed with a more complex view that is within a NavigationView: only 18 row bodies are evaluated on initial launch, just the views that are initially dispalyed on the screen.

 All scenarios seen on both iPhone 15 Pro Max physical device on iOS 18 plus iPhone 16 Pro simulator on iOS 18.1.